openspending-archive/openspendingjs/src/visualisations/README.md

 ### Default application

-The choropleth is automatically called on any dom element that have a *choropleth* class defined.
+The choropleth is automatically called on any dom elements that have a *choropleth* class defined.

 ### Options